wiseman-umanah/alx-system_engineering-devops/README.md

  HI, this is Wiseman Umanah
-This repository is just a practice example in alx Thank you for viewing.
+This repository is just a practice example in alx that describes how to use bashscripting to carry out simple operations in your computer.
+Thank you for viewing.